zjkumar/Learn-Dynamics-365-crm/Power Automate/purpose.md

         - Allows us to schedule an automation such as daily data upload to a database.

 - **`Desktop Flows :`** _UI-based robotic process automation (RPA)_
-    - Desktop flows broaden the existing automation capabilities in Power Automate and enable you to automate all repretitive desktop processes.
+    - Operate on a local machine and are managed through the Power Automate Desktop application.

+    - Suitable for automating tasks that involve desktop applications and legacy systems without APIs.